tung/ruggrogue/book/introduction.md

 For those want to learn from the RuggRogue source code, this guide should make it easier to approach.
 For those who are just curious about how a simple roguelike works, this guide also covers how the game solves various problems such as rendering, word wrapping, map generation and auto-run.

+Before getting into this, there's one last thing I'd like to mention.
+RuggRogue is my first non-trivial Rust project, and I was fairly new to Rust when I started, with little more than the [Rust Book](https://doc.rust-lang.org/book/) and part of the [Rust Roguelike Tutorial](bfnightly.bracketproductions.com/) under my belt.
+Despite going to the effort of writing this source code guide, RuggRogue is not a model of what a perfect Rust project should look like.
+It is the product of my desire to create a complete game with a scope larger than a tutorial or a tech demo.
+As such, there are places where the code and structure are technically functional but awkward, which had to be left as-is in the name of finishing the project without burning extra months on it.
+The code could be better, but then it also wouldn't be complete or released either.

 ## Overview

 Here's a sneak peak at what this guide covers: